 And my hands-down favorite way to serve fresh tomatillo salsa?
 With tortilla chips, of course!
 Stay tuned for the paleo tortilla chips recipe that is pictured here – coming soon.

 Can You Make Raw Tomatillo Salsa Ahead?

 Absolutely, you can make raw tomatillo salsa ahead of time.
 Make as much as you wish and store it in the refrigerator for up to 5-7 days.

 Keep the fresh tomatillo salsa in an airtight container.
-I like these glass containers because they also have lids and come in several sizes.
+I like glass containers.

 Making the best tomatillo salsa ahead of time is fantastic for events or parties too.
 Serve it at your next dinner party or family gathering and everyone is going to fall in love!
 You can also make it if you like to meal plan, so you have fresh salsa for an easy snack.